Estimated reading time: 4 minutes

 Raggmunkar also known as Rårakor is thin crispy potato pancakes made from raw grated potatoes mixed with eggs, salt and a small amount of flour, just enough to hold the mixture together.

 Raggmunkar is a national dish in Sweden most commonly eaten for lunch with fried bacon or speck (raggmunkar och fläsk) and lingonberry jam with crisp bread on the side.
+Try them with my amazing Sunflower seed crisp bread

 Ingredients